Lucggon/backendDevTest/readme.md

 - Resilience

 ## Implementation of feature
-For the implementation of this feature.
-Taking into consideration that the real application have benn complex.
-I select a Hexagonal architecture, using a approach Outside-in, start build the application for the controllers.
+For the implementation of this feature, considerating that the real application would be complex, I select a Hexagonal architecture, using an approach Outside-in, starting to build the application for the controllers.

-The folder structure is separate in features:
+The folder structure is divided in features:
-- products ->  where i put the infraestructure, use cases and models.
+- products ->  where I put the infrastructure, use cases and models.
-  - Infraestructure ->  all logic that work with the external world.
+  - Infrastructure ->  all logic that work with the external world.
-  - domain -> the core of feature, follow the approach dont ask, tell me.
+  - domain -> the core of feature, following the approach "doesn't ask, tell me".
-  - applicattion -> i put in this folder the logic
+  - applicattion -> I have put in this folder the business logic.
-  - shared -> in this folder i put class that is used in the three layers.
+  - shared -> in this folder I put classes that are used in the three layers.
-- shared -> I have select create this folder, with the idea that the application is complex.
-In this folder i put the class that can be used by others modules.
+- shared -> I have created this folder with the idea that the real application would be complex, so in this folder I have put the classes that can be used by others modules.

 ## For run